TomCooper01/UKC-DND/README.md

         inventory: collect bags, decides inventory size/weight capacity, also stats affect this. it matters what you kill mobs with, depending on what you use different stats increase ability Balls Tingle:
+        inner monologue to start: "Shit!
+I'm late for my lecture". can wonder to get a hint on next step. this is like a tutorial. it babysits you till you get to the main campus, then the game opens up like every good rpg.

 connected players class: